Effective microorganism: Validation

 The concept has been challenged and no scientific studies support its main claims.
 This was acknowledged by Higa in a 1994 paper co-authored by Higa and soil microbiologist James F Parr.
 They conclude "the main limitation...is the problem of reproducibility and lack of consistent results.".

 Various experimenters have examined the use of EM in making organic fertilizers and investigated the effects of the fermented organic fertilizer on soil fertility and crop growth, not distinguishing the effects of the microorganisms in the EM treatments from the effect of the EM nutrient solution in the carrier substrate.
 The resulting effects on crop growth depend nonspecifically upon multiple factors, including effects of the introduced EM nutrient solution with microorganisms, effects of the naturally microorganism-rich bio-organic fraction in the soil, and indirect effects of microbially-synthesized metabolites (e.g., phytohormones and growth regulators).

-The effectiveness of ″Effective Microorganisms (EM)″ was investigated scientifically in an organic farming field experiment between 2003-2006 at Zürich, Switzerland, differentiating the effects of the EM microorganisms from the effects of the EM nutrient solution in the carrier substrate of the EM treatments.
+The effectiveness of ″Effective Microorganisms (EM)″ was investigated scientifically in an organic farming field experiment between 2003 and 2006 at Zürich (the study lakcs information on how it was done), Switzerland, differentiating the effects of the EM microorganisms from the effects of the EM nutrient solution in the carrier substrate of the EM treatments.
 "The experiment was arranged to separate the effect of the microorganisms in the EM treatments (EM-Bokashi and EM-A) from its substrate (sterilized treatments)."
 EM microorganisms showed no effect on yield and soil microbiology as bio-fertilizer in organic farming.
 Observed effects related to the effect of the nutrition rich carrier substrate of the EM preparations.
-"Hence ‘Effective Microorganisms’ will not be able to improve yields and soil quality in mid term (3 years) in organic arable farming."
+"Hence 'Effective Microorganisms' will not be able to improve yields and soil quality in mid term (3 years) in organic arable farming."

 In a study (2010), Factura et al. collected human fecal matter in airtight buckets (Bokashi-dry toilet) over several weeks, adding a mix of biochar, lime and soil after each deposit of fecal matter.
 Two inoculants were tested—sauerkraut juice (pickled sour cabbage) and commercial EM.
 The combination of charcoal and inoculant was very effective in suppressing odors and stabilizing the material.
 EM had no advantage over sauerkraut juice.

 Due to the fact that only very few studies exist which have used scientific methods to investigate additives based on EM, any claims made by manufacturers regarding long-term beneficial effects need to be evaluated in the intended conditions.